climate-action-kits/pxt-fwd-edu/hs-fishways-modify.md

 Make sure you're using the live simulator to look at the distance that your sonar sensor is detecting.

-Adjust the sonar distance from 0.2 m to another number, and download your code to your Micro:bit each time to test it! hint~
+Adjust the sonar distance from 0.2 m to another number, and download your code to your micro:bit each time to test it! hint~

 ## Challenge Step 6